mallocator/Elasticsearch-Exporter/README.md

 ## Changelog

 ### 1.1.5 (upcoming)
-* Data files are now compressed by default (use flags to read uncompressed data files)
+* Data files are now compressed by default (compressed source files are auto detected)
 * Parent directories are now created for target file if they don't exist
 * Tweaked V8 options in tools/ex.sh for better memory usage
 * Some minor bug fixes